clintatelier/digital_ocean_manager/vscode_workflow.md

    ```
    python scripts/deploy_web_app.py
    ```
-3. Follow the prompts, using the droplet IP and app name you've been working with.
+3. Follow the prompts, specifying the project name, type, local directory path, and whether to use Docker or virtual environment.

 ### 7. Post-Deployment